gabkrenzer/vaspMD/MLFF/heat_capacity/README.md

 Both methods should give similar results.

 # Workflow
-A case study including example files is provided with the jupyter notebook, please check it out for more details.
+A case study including example files is provided with the jupyter notebook, please check it out for more details on how to post-process the data.

 1. Run `incars.py` in your working directory to prepare directories for MD runs.
 Note that to reduce noise and improve accuracy, a sensible `TSTEP` is required.
 Large cells and long simulation times may be required too.
 Such long simulations times may only be accessible using machine-learning-force-fields.
 2. Submit jobs.